Email

 Poor-performing emails, such as ones targeting invalid or unengaged recipients, build up a negative reputation with the mailbox providers, resulting in fewer emails being placed in inboxes and a lower willingness to accept higher email volumes.

-IP/Domain warmup process
+IP/domain warmup process

 IP/domain warming is the process of methodically adding campaign volume week-over-week to a new IP Address to establish a positive sending reputation with mailbox providers and target engaged users at the same time.